Kevin Jairaj-USA TODAY Sports. Pictured: CeeDee Lamb

-- College football statistics have come a long way in the last decade.
+- College football statistics have come a long way in the last decade, and you can use them as a part of your handicapping process.

 - We dive into the most important stats and how to interpret them.